Maundy Gregory: Selling honours

 Some believe that Gregory was involved in Grayson's disappearance in 1920, because Grayson was stated to have been last seen entering a house that belonged to Gregory.
 Grayson's biographer David G. Clark suggested in his 1985 book that the statement was false, and that Grayson's disappearance was due to an unrelated scandal involving Grayson's alleged bisexuality.
-Clark also thought it possible that Grayson survived into the 1950s under another name.
+Clark also thought it possible that Grayson survived into the 1950s under another name.A review of a more recent biography (Bates 2025) states that it is unclear whether Grayson disappeared as a result of a possible murder or whether he "simply performed a vanishing trick to escape his creditors".

 There are also claims that Gregory was involved in the Zinoviev letter affair that influenced the defeat of the Labour Party in the 1924 General Election.

 In 1927, the ensuing Conservative government blocked Gregory's honours-selling scheme.
 He began selling non-British honours, such as noble titles from Serbia and Ukraine, and papal honours and dispensations, such as the knighthood of the Order of the Holy Sepulchre.
 Among his victims was the Catholic father of actress Mia Farrow, to whom he had promised a marriage annulment.
 Gregory himself was made a Knight Grand Cross of the Holy Sepulchre and in 1930 a Commander of the Venerable Order of St John.

 According to published MI5 files, when Russian diplomat Ivan Korostovets tried to recruit Gregory to work against the Bolsheviks, Gregory used the Anglo-Ukrainian Fellowship as a front to continue his peerage sales and kept all the money for himself.

 Gregory also continued to accept money for British peerages from people unaware that he could no longer provide them.
 Those who paid him had no legal recourse; they could neither report him to the authorities nor sue in civil court without themselves being prosecuted under the Honours (Prevention of Abuses) Act 1925.
 In 1930, Gregory was sued for £30,000 by the estate of a baronet who had died before receiving a peerage purchased from him, and had to return the money.